-- Students contemplating joining Moot Court must - o Take Trial Advocacy in the fall semester of their first year in Moot Court; - o Or, if opting to take the course in spring semester, affirm that they will only participate in one spring Moot Court competition. - Second year students contemplating enrollment in a clinic in their third year should consider taking Trial Advocacy in their second year. - It is strongly recommended that you take Evidence prior to enrolling in Trial Advocacy, but coenrollment is permitted.
+- Students contemplating joining Moot Court must - Take Trial Advocacy in the fall semester of their first year in Moot Court (Students should rank Trial Advocacy first in the preference form); - Or, if opting to take the course in spring semester, affirm that they will only participate in one spring Moot Court competition. - Second year students contemplating enrollment in a clinic in their third year should consider taking Trial Advocacy in their second year.

+• It is strongly recommended that you take Evidence prior to enrolling in Trial Advocacy, but coenrollment is permitted.